 Mr. Attig served in the U.S. Army Field Artillery, receiving many awards including the parachutist badge.
 He attended U.S. Army Ranger school, and because of his tenacity, professionalism, and esprit d’corps, was recruited for U.S. Army Special Forces Assessment and Selection.
 Mr. Attig declined the opportunity, ultimately dedicating himself to serve his brother and sister veterans through the law.

 Mr. Attig has prepared numerous briefs to appellate courts.
-He has orally argued cases on behalf of veterans before the U.S. Federal Circuit Court of Appeals and the 5th U.S. Circuit Court of Appeals.
+He has orally argued cases on behalf of veterans before the U.S. Federal Circuit Court of Appeals, the 5th U.S. Circuit Court of Appeals, and the US Court of Appeals for Veterans Claims.
 He remains the only law student in his law school’s history to have served as a law clerk to the Chief Justice of the Supreme Court of the State of Texas - while still in law school.

 Mr. Attig is known for both his meticulous and thorough record review and his dogged pursuit of constitutional due process and equal protection rights for veterans battling the VA.

 Since 2015, Mr. Attig has served on the Board of Directors for the National Organization of Veterans Advocates, a non-profit organization that trains and educates several hundred accredited agents and attorneys.
 He is a frequent presenter on a variety of legal topics at NOVA’s twice-annual seminars.

 He is also a regular contributor on veterans issues to television news, for ABC-TV in Little Rock, Arkansas, ABC-TV in Dallas, Texas and CBS-TV in Dallas, Texas.
 He frequently speaks to veterans organizations around the country on issues related to reintegration to civilian life after military service.